-Go to Peripherals\SATA And RST Configuration and make sure USE RST Legacy ROM is disabled.
-If you want to enable the Optane[TM] memory installed in the M2P_32G connector, set PCle Storage Device on Port 9 to RST Controlled; to enable the Optane[TM] memory installed in the M2Q_32G connector, set PCle Storage Device on Port 17 to RST Controlled.
+Go to Peripherals\SATA And RST Configuration and make sure Use RST Legacy OROM is disabled.
+If you want to enable the OptaneTM memory installed in the M2M connector, set PCle Storage Dev on Port 17 to RST Controlled; to enable the OptaneTM memory installed in the M2A connector, set PCle Storage Dev on Port 9 to RST Controlled; to enable the OptaneTM memory installed in the M2P connector, set PCle Storage Dev on Port 21 to RST Controlled.

 If you install more than one OptaneTM memory, please select which one you are going to use.

-Follow the on-screen instruction to continue the installation and then restart the system when completed.
+Then select which drive to be accelerated.
+Click Yes to continue.
+Follow the on-screen instructions to proceed.
+When completed, restart the system.